zouzhekang/YJYpaper/README.md

 >![idiot](./pic/v2.jpg)

-Data from Figure 2.15 on page 24 of the paper (Figure 2.1 above) was extracted and linearly fitted (see Figure 2.2 above), yielding a linear fit of y=0.1067x R²=0.1083.
+Data from Figure 2.15 on page 24 of the thesis (Figure 2.1 above) was extracted and linearly fitted (see Figure 2.2 above), yielding a linear fit of y=0.1067x R²=0.1083.
 Detailed data is available in the [attachment](./paper/testdata.csv).
 Verification shows this data has an R² of only 0.1, proving that fertility quantity is almost unrelated to domestic violence incidence.

 3. **Methodological Flaw in Cultural Measurement** (page 25, sixth line from bottom):

->This paper uses the number of Taoist temples per capita in each region to measure the degree of traditional thinking in that region
+>This thesis uses the number of Taoist temples per capita in each region to measure the degree of traditional thinking in that region

 **Analysis**: This represents a fundamental misunderstanding of cultural measurement.
 Religious distribution varies significantly across regions due to historical, geographical, and demographic factors unrelated to "traditional thinking."
 Using Taoist temple density as a proxy for traditionalism lacks theoretical foundation and empirical validity.